syncfusion-content/wpf-docs/wpf/Installation-and-Deployment.md

 ![](Deployment_images/Deployment_img2.jpeg)

-Selecting Application Files for changing the status as `Include`

 ![](Deployment_images/Deployment_img3.jpeg)

 ### ClickOnce signing process

-Before publishing a ClickOnce application, ensure whether it is fully trusted, so that you can authenticate the information.
+Before publishing a ClickOnce application, ensure whether it is fully trusted.
 The following steps are used for signing a ClickOnce application.

 Signing ClickOnce involves two steps,